jpco/tinsh/README.md

 ##### Bugs
  - long buffers don't quite work....
- - subshells are pretty broken.
+ - multiple subshells in a line don't seem to be working